ganyicz/bond/README.md

 Bond components are isolated, which also applies to slots.
 Any content you pass into a slot will NOT have access to the parent scope by default.

-Let's use the example from before but instead of passing the message as a prop, we will use a slot.
+Let's use the example from before, but instead of passing the message as a prop, we will use a slot.

 ```html
 <!-- This will throw an error -->